kiwix/java-libkiwix/README.md

 val archive = Archive("your-file-path")
 ```

-### Load main page
+### Load ZIM main page

-The `mainPage` property is used to retrieve the path of the main entry page for a Kiwix content archive.
+The `mainPage` property is used to retrieve the path of the main entry
-If the main entry is a redirect, it will fetch the path of the redirected item;
+page for a Kiwix content archive.
+If the main entry is a redirect, it
+will fetch the path of the redirected item; otherwise, it will return
-otherwise, it will return the path of the main entry itself.
+the path of the main entry itself.
+If the main entry is not found,
-If the main entry is not found, the archive will throw an `EntryNotFoundException`.
+the archive will throw an `EntryNotFoundException`.

 ```kotlin
 val mainPage: String?